Introduction:

 Admission into the Bourne Student Support Centre

 Admissions to the Centre are decided by the Local Authority in consultation with the Head of the Centre, Headteacher and Governors at the College.
-Interested parents should contact the Head of the Centre to arrange a visit to the Centre to Centre to enable them to establish if they feel that it is the correct setting for their child.
-If after the visit, Parents/carers wish to pursue a place for their child, the Head of the Centre will want to visit the child in their current school to do an observation.
+Interested parents should contact the Head of the Centre to arrange a visit to the Centre to enable them to establish if they feel that it is the correct setting for their child.
+If after the visit, Parents/carers wish to pursue a place for their child, the Head of the Centre will want to visit the child in their current school, if at all possible, to do an observation.
 The parents/carers and child will then be invited back to the Centre for the student to see what we have to offer.
 If all parties agree that stage 2 should be implemented parents/carers will need to contact their Local Authority for a Governors Consultation to take place.

 _